 The best part about this screen free activity is that you can do it in combination with almost all of my other suggestions!
 Pop on some music, a podcast or even an audiobook and leave the tv off and your computer closed.
 It can be as relaxing, entertaining or informative as you want it to be, depending on the type of day you have had!
 If you set yourself up with a playlist of music or podcasts you won’t need to pick up your phone either, which is equally important.

 If you’re after a more active evening then exercise is of course an excellent option.
 It doesn’t just have to be heading to the gym either – join a team sport or take a class if you want something that keeps you accountable.
-If you’re like me and you prefer morning exercise, then you can use your evenings to do simple stretches at home.
+Before you join make sure that your physiotherapy sessions booked available via Philip Naiman Physiotherapy.
+If you’re like me and you prefer morning therapy sessions, then you can use your evenings to do simple stretches at home.
 This is extra important if you spend most of your day at a desk – anything to help release the tension.

 Do a puzzle

 I went through a bit of a puzzle period last year and I seriously loved it.
 It’s such a good screen free evening activity as it requires your attention but is also pretty calming as well.
 I love popping on some music or a podcast and spending a few hours before bed working on a puzzle.
 I’ve now re-done all the puzzles my folks still had from when I was a kid, so I think it’s time I picked up some new ones to try.
 Seriously, if you haven’t revisited puzzles since you were a kid I highly recommend you do!

 Another excellent screen free evening activity is to try your hands at some kind of craft activity.
 This could be anything like knitting, crotchet, drawing, sewing, woodwork – really, whatever takes your fancy.
 Take a class, try an online tutorial or dust off an old skill.
 I used to love cross stitch as a kid, so I’m thinking it might be time I gave that another try!